[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 As outlined in the Final Outcome Report prepared by the DAO Advocate, L2Beat, member performance should not be assessed solely by the number of deliverables completed.
 Each deliverable varies in complexity, making a simple tally an inadequate measure of contribution.
 For this reason, individual totals for each member were not compiled, as it would not provide an accurate comparison.

 Since the ARDC launched in April, several in-depth studies have been undertaken.
 A particular focus was attributed to the STIP program in individual protocols like GMX, JOJO, Vertex, Silo Finance and Pendle Finance.
 This included retroactive analyses on the impact of the STIP on trading volumes in perp DEX protocols, spot DEX and yield aggregator TVL, and sequencer revenue.
-These analyses provided valuable insights into the broader market impacts of the STIP incentives and their effectiveness in driving desired outcomes.
+These analyses provided valuable insights into the broader market impacts of the STIP incentives and their effectiveness in driving desired outcomes, resulting in an average

 Significant concerns regarding Synapse’s handling of ARB incentives, leading to the withdrawal of Synapse’s application from the STIP Bridge.
 This incident highlights the importance of ongoing monitoring and transparency in the allocation and usage of incentives.
 Moreover, risk assessments were conducted across multiple initiatives, accompanied by several security evaluations.
 These included the BOLD proposal, Security Council improvements, Event Horizon contracts as well as an analysis of the Gaming Catalyst Program.